OneMadGypsy/upy-motion/README.md

 <br />

 **.set_rate(`rate:int`)**
 >Sets the sample rate.
 The argument can be between 1 and 255.
+The default is 4.
+If a complementary filter is applied to angles, the amount of samples that are taken will be half of this number, and the returned value will be an average of those samples.

 <br />

 **.print_data()**
->Prints the gyroscope and accelerometer data
+>Prints the gyroscope and accelerometer data with any flagged filters automatically applied

 <br />